louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 date: 2020-09-18
-summary: In this post I explain how to get visibility into your FastAPI application's performance for both developement and production environments.
+summary: In this post I explain how to get visibility into your FastAPI application's performance for both development and production environments.
 keywords:
   - fastapi monitoring
   - fastapi jaeger